 When it comes to deadline day transfers at Liverpool, the Reds will struggle to beat January 2011, when they signed Luis Suarez and Andy Carroll as Fernando Torres joined Chelsea, but they’ve also been busy on the final day of summer windows too.

-With 12 months left on his Arsenal contract, Oxlade-Chamberlain opted for a fresh challenge in 2017, joining Liverpool in a £35million deal.
+With 12 months left on his Arsenal contract, Oxlade-Chamberlain opted for a fresh challenge in 2017 – the summer after Klopp’s men pipped Arsene Wenger’s Gunners to Champions League qualification – and joined Liverpool in a £35million deal

 After making a bright start to his Anfield career, the England international suffered a cruciate ligament rupture in April 2018, leaving him on the sidelines for several months.